harkamalsi/Helicopter/README.md

 Differences:

--Architectural patterns has a wider scope and are used to solve a common recurring problem in software architecture.
+-Architectural patterns have a wider scope and are used to solve a common recurring problem in software architecture.

--Design patterns however are used to solve specific problems and are typically lower level.
+-Design patterns, however, are used to solve specific problems and are typically lower level.

 4.b)
 Template Method:

-State works as template class
+State class works as template class

 MenuState, PlayState, PongState, PongSingleState and GameOverState all extends the State class.